rightstech/data-science-for-business/resources/slides/seminar.md

 ===

-### Chalkboard

-Chalkboard drawings and handwritten slide annotations of a host are broadcasted to all connected attendees of the seminar and their presentation will also display them.

-This requires the `chalkboard` plugin.

-===

 ### Online polls

 With the `poll` plugin you can add instant polls like the one below to your slides.